bigfix/developer.bigfix.com/site/reference/types/processor.md

 # type of &lt;processor&gt; : string

 Numeric type of the CPU.
-Values include: 0 - standard1 - overdrive2 - dual CPU capable3 - reservedNote: this inspector returns an &amp;lt;integer&amp;gt; type as on Windows platforms.
+Values include: 0 - standard1 - overdrive2 - dual CPU capable3 - reservedNote: this inspector returns an &lt;integer&lt; type as on Windows platforms.

 # vendor name of &lt;processor&gt; : string